reflectoring/reflectoring.github.io/content/blog/2022/2022-03-10-getting-started-with-spring-webflux.md

 This constitutes our basic non-blocking REST API using Spring Webflux.
 Now this works as a Publisher-Subscriber model that we were talking about initially in this article.

-### Server Sent Events
+### Server-Sent Events

-*Server Sent Events* (SSE) is an HTTP standard which provides capability for servers to push streaming data to the web client.
+*Server-Sent Events* (SSE) is an HTTP standard that provides the capability for servers to push streaming data to the web client.
 The flow is unidirectional from server to client and the client receives updates whenever the server pushes some data.
-This kind of mechanism is often used for real-time messaging, streaming or notification of events or data.
+This kind of mechanism is often used for real-time messaging, streaming or notification events.
 Usually, for multiplexed and bidirectional streaming, we often use *Websockets*.
-But SSE are mostly used for following use-cases:
+But SSE are mostly used for the following use-cases:

-* Receiving live feed from the server whenever there is new or updated record.
+* Receiving live feed from the server whenever there is a new or updated record.
-* Message notification without unnecessary reloading of server.
+* Message notification without unnecessary reloading of a server.
-* Subscribing to a feed of news, stocks or cryptocurrency
+* Subscribing to a feed of news, stocks, or cryptocurrency

 The biggest limitation of SSE is that it’s unidirectional and hence information can’t be passed to a server from the client.
 Spring Webflux allows us to define server streaming events which can send events in a given interval.
 The web client initiates the REST API call and keeps it open until the event stream is closed.